TopHatCroat/blog/themes/mini/exampleSite/README.md

-# Hugo Theme Mini Example Site
+# izi Hugo Theme Example Site

 This repository offers an example site for [Hugo Theme mini](https://github.com/nodejh/hugo-theme-mini) and also it provides the default content for [Online Demo](http://nodejh.github.io/hugo-theme-mini).